MiniDigger/projecttd/README.md

 # projecttd

-A line tower wars remake (remmeber, that warcraft 3 map everybody wasted houndrets on nights on) in java using libgdx.
+A line tower wars remake (remember, that warcraft 3 map everybody wasted hundreds of nights on) in java using libgdx.
 Currently targeting desktop (its java, so windows, linux, mac, whatever works), android and browser (via GWT, a java to js transpiler).
 Imgur album with progress updates: https://imgur.com/a/0FReW
 # building

 Well, go figure, it uses gradle.
 Works as usual.